US officials dispute Trump’s claim that Beirut was attacked

 WASHINGTON (AP) — U.S. officials said Wednesday there is no indication the massive explosion in Lebanon that killed at least 100 people was an attack, contradicting President Donald Trump who said American generals told him it was likely caused by a bomb.

-The officials, speaking only on condition of anonymity to discuss internal assessments, said that while it’ was not out of the realm of possibility that the blast was deliberately caused, the belief so far is that it was most likely an accident.
+The officials, speaking only on condition of anonymity to discuss internal assessments, said that while it was not out of the realm of possibility that the blast was deliberately caused, the belief so far was that it was most likely an accident.

 From the outset, U.S. officials have said that they did not know the cause of the initial fire and explosions that set off the larger blast.
 But they say they do believe the reports out of Lebanon claiming a large stockpile of ammonium nitrate left over from a seizure is what exploded.

-On Tuesday, Trump offered condolences to the victims and said the United States stood ready to assist Lebanon.
-“It looks like a terrible attack,” he said.
+On Tuesday, Trump said, “It looks like a terrible attack.”

 Trump was asked why he called it an attack and not an accident, especially since Lebanese officials said they had not determined the cause of the explosion.
 He told reporters at the White House: “It would seem like it based on the explosion.
 I met with some of our great generals and they just seem to feel that it was.
 This was not a — some kind of a manufacturing explosion type of a event. … They seem to think it was an attack.
 It was a bomb of some kind, yes.”